Teralix42/OuroboAI/README.md

 ## ⚠️ Disclaimer

 This project is for educational and experimental purposes.
-It is **not intended** to make superintelligent rogue AIs... yet. 😉
+It is **not intended** to make superintelligent rogue AIs... yet(*I* won't blame you if you do)